jupyterlab/jupyter-ai/docs/source/users/index.md

 ### Amazon Bedrock Usage

 Jupyter AI enables use of language models hosted on [Amazon Bedrock](https://aws.amazon.com/bedrock/) on AWS.
 First, ensure that you have authentication to use AWS using the `boto3` SDK with credentials stored in the `default` profile.
 Guidance on how to do this can be found in the [`boto3` documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html).

+For more detailed workflows, see [Using Amazon Bedrock with Jupter AI](bedrock.md).

 Bedrock supports many language model providers such as AI21 Labs, Amazon, Anthropic, Cohere, Meta, and Mistral AI.
 To use the base models from any supported provider make sure to enable them in Amazon Bedrock by using the AWS console.
 You should also select embedding models in Bedrock in addition to language completion models if you intend to use retrieval augmented generation (RAG) on your documents.